 Georgia Induction Summit Flyer

 As part of the Race to the Top Initiative (RT3), Georgia, in collaboration with RT3 Districts, educational partners, and the Evaluation Task Force Committee, developed a new effectiveness system for teacher evaluation and professional growth.
 In Spring 2012, Race to the Top Districts participated in a pilot of the Teacher Keys Effectiveness System.
 These 26 districts provided critical feedback and data that was used to revise and improve a new system designed for building teacher effectiveness throughout Georgia.
 The new Teacher Keys Effectiveness System (TKES) consists of multiple components, including the Teacher Assessment on Performance Standards (TAPS), Surveys of Instructional Practice, and measures of Student Growth and Academic Achievement.
 The overarching goal of TKES is to support continuous growth and development of each teacher.

-You can access the 2013 edition of the Teacher Keys Effectiveness System Handbook for information related to implementation, processes, and procedures.
-The 2013 TKES Handbook also contains the TKES Fact Sheets and Research Synthesis.
+You can access the current edition of the Teacher Keys Effectiveness System Handbook for information related to implementation, processes, and procedures.

 For additional information and resources related to TKES, please visit the TKES webpage.